 Vols rip East Tennessee State 59-3 after 2nd-quarter flurry

-Tennessee led 10-0 but had struggled on offense until play was halted with 12:01 left in the half.
+Tennessee led 10-0 but had struggled on offense before the weather delay, which occurred with 12:01 left in the half.
 On Tennessee’s first series after the delay, Jarrett Guarantano’s 51-yard completion to Marquez Callaway set up a 1-yard touchdown run from Banks with 9:27 remaining until halftime.

 ETSU quarterback Logan Marchi’s pass on the next play from scrimmage was tipped by receiver Quan Harrison and picked off by Bryce Thompson, whose 21-yard interception return put Tennessee at the Bucs’ 3-yard line.
 Banks ran through the right side of the line into the end zone on first-and-goal.

 Marchi’s next pass was deflected at the line of scrimmage and caught by Kirkland, whose 33-yard interception return extended Tennessee’s lead to 31-0 with 7:41 left in the half.
-After Tennessee forced an ETSU punt, Josh Palmer scored on a 20-yard run to make it 38-0 with three minutes remaining in the second quarter.
+After Tennessee forced an ETSU punt, Josh Palmer scored on a 20-yard run to make it 38-0.

 Tennessee athletic director and former coach Phillip Fulmer filled an advisory role for ETSU when the school revived its football program.